Belleville Washers Basics

 17-7PH Stainless Steel Belleville Washers

 17-7PH stainless steel is semi-austenitic and precipitation hardened.
 It exhibits high strength and hardness, corrosion resistance, and excellent fatigue properties, and is suitable for cryogenic service.
-17-7PH Belleville Washers are commonly used on stainless steel grades of bolting including ASTM A193 and A320 Grade B8 and B8M, classes 1 and 2 (strain hardened).
+17-7PH stainless steel Belleville Washers are commonly used on stainless steel grades of bolting including ASTM A193 and A320 Grade B8 and B8M, classes 1 and 2 (strain hardened).

 Inconel 718 Belleville Washers

 Inconel 718 is a versatile, high strength nickel base super alloy suitable for applications from cryogenic temperatures up to and beyond 1000° F. It possesses extremely high yield strength, tensile strength, and creep-rupture properties.
 Inconel 718 Belleville Washers are typically chosen for Bellevilles that must perform in challenging operating conditions.

 Phosphor Bronze Belleville Washers are well suited for use in electrical connections.
 Electrical connections are often made up of different materials, with different components of the connection carrying varying levels of current.
 This causes non-uniform heating which results in differential thermal expansion which can lead to an increase in bolt load, and thermal cycling.
 Vibration and relaxing may also affect electrical components leading to a failure of the bolted joint.
 Phosphor Bronze Belleville Washers offer a solution to these challenges, and allow for secure connections under difficult operating conditions.